Fresh, refined fragrances for warm-weather celebrations and close-quarter venues

 These can be quite polarizing.
 Weddings call for broadly appealing, not divisive.

-You want to be remembered for your presence, not your encompassing cloud.
+You want to be remembered for your impeccable style, not an encompassing scent cloud.

 The Final Note on Wedding Guest Perfumes